f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab3.rst

 Testing
 ~~~~~~~

 #.
-Replace the ``static::fqdn_pin1`` value with the correct sha256 hash
-   of your CA or server certificate.

-#.
-Create a separate HTTP (port 80) and HTTPS (port 443) VIPs for the
-   same application and apply the above iRule to the HTTPS VIP.

-#.
 Repeatedly navigate to the HTTP URL http://www.f5test.local to
    verify that you are indeed talking to the HTTP VIP.